byumjin/Lsystem/README.md

 - Iteration : Iteration counter.
 - Angle : The angle of rotation of the turtle.
 - Colors : The colors of each mesh the turtle draws.
 - Sizes : The scale of each mesh the turtle draws.
+(Due to the Probability for Organic variation, scale for each object won't be identical)
 - Wind : Wind direction and its strength.